Malapatan: Demographics

-Inhabited by Christians, Muslims as well the indigenous people of Sarangani.
+Inhabited by Christians, Muslims mostly Maguindanaon as well the indigenous people of Sarangani.
 Malapatan is a great illustration of how different religious beliefs can harmoniously co-exist.
 It is also the home of the famous Blaan "dreamweavers" who craft sleeping mats using the designs they have dreamt about.

 Economy

 The economy of Malapatan is largely based on agriculture with a high level production of copra (dried coconut meat).
 Animal husbandry is the second biggest income earner, notably cattle farming.
 Other agricultural products are coconuts, maize, sugarcane, bananas, pineapples, mangoes, eggs, beef, fish.

 The economy has accelerated in the past decade driven by advances in global communication technology and the finishing of a modern highway that tremendously improved trade and transport.